 Master of Business Administration and Master of Arts in Economics/Master of Business Administration.
-The professional degree of Master of Business Administration (M.B.A.) and the combined professional degree of Master of Arts in Economics/Master of Business Administration are offered by the College of Business and Economics.
+The professional degree of Master of Business Administration (M.B.A.) and the combined professional degree of Master of Arts in Economics/Master of Business Administration are offered as a combined degree program by the College of Business and Economics.

 Master of Education.
 The programs leading to the professional degree of Master of Education (M.Ed.) are designed particularly for teachers and administrators in the public schools.
-Areas of concentration are college counseling, curriculum and instruction, educational leadership, exceptional children, school counseling, secondary education, and student affairs practice in higher education.
+Areas of concentration are college counseling, curriculum and instruction, educational leadership, exceptional children and youth, school counseling, secondary education, and student affairs practice in higher education.